boonebgorges/bp-groupblog/readme.txt

 === BuddyPress Groupblog ===
-Contributors: reblevins, mariusooms
+Contributors: MariusOoms
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7374704
 Tags: buddypress,groups,blogs,content
 Requires at least: WPMU 2.9 / BP 1.2
 Tested up to: WP 3.0.1
-Stable tag: 1.4.4
+Stable tag: 1.4.5

 BuddyPress Groupblog extends the group functionality by enabling the group to have a single blog associated with it.
 Group members are automatically added to the blog and will have roles as set by the group admin.